 Cartilage is the white, flexible but firm connective tissue, which covers the ends of the bones.
 Cartilage provides a smooth cushion, letting the bones of the joint to move effortlessly without painful contact.
 Although cartilage is tough, it can be damaged either suddenly due to an injury or degenerate from general wear and tear or due to any infection or inflammatory disease.

-Pain and swelling in the joint.
+Pain and swelling in the knee joint.
 Locking sensation in the knee, which interferes with the ability to stand or walk.
 In some injuries, a piece of cartilage can be detached and behave like a “loose body” in the joint which affects the movement and causes pain.

 The doctor will perform a physical examination and evaluate the symptoms.
 X-ray to see for any bone fracture or dislocation in cases of injury and reduced joint space and sclerosis of bone ends and osteophyte or loose body formation in degenerative cases.
 Cartilage is not seen on x-ray.
 MRI Scan is useful in some patients.